You can find the MHS Course Guide here

 Criminal Justice

 The Criminal Justice Program has been designed for Mohonasen students interested in pursuing careers related to criminal justice and law enforcement.
-It prepares students to enter post-secondary education in these fields or go straight to the work force.
+It prepares students to enter post-secondary education in these fields or go straight to the workforce.
 Possible careers related to this program include: law enforcement at local, state or federal levels, court or security officer, corrections or environmental officer, military police officer, bail enforcement agent, private investigator, forensic technician among others.
 Students who successfully complete both Criminal Justice I and II may be eligible to receive up to six college credits at Schenectady County Community College.

 Course Offerings